 A single foglet of Utility Fog; this model has twelve arms, arranged in a dodecahedral shape

-A collective of mesobots or nanobots ("foglets") that link together into a complex network in the air, able to work together to exert force in any direction or transmit information between each other.
+A collective of mesobots or nanobots ("foglets") that link together into a complex network, able to work together to exert force in any direction or transmit information between each other.
 Utility fog can be used to simulate any environment, essentially providing a real life environment with the transformational capabilities of virtual reality.
-This gives users almost complete control over their physical environment.
+This gives users almost complete control over their surroundings.
 Used both by hyperturings and archailects (as part of an angelnet or other distributed network) and by lesser toposophics.
 Users do not have be SI:1 or higher, although many are.
 Crude forms of Utility Fog were available during the Interplanetary Age, but fully functional fog was not widely available until 1010 AT.

 In microgravity environments a quite thin (ankle-deep) layer of utility fog can replace gravity as a method of keeping people oriented in a common fashion, establishing a false sense of up and down (for instance).
 In addition utility fog can be used within a zero gravity environment to prevent objects and users from drifting and tumbling.

 Utility Fog civilizations, with intelligent individuals who exist as distributed entities within the fog, have evolved a number of times, but rarely last more than a few centuries before transcending.
 One of the very few stable ones is Nimbus.